-Federal regulations requires that EOC Tech disclose graduation and retention rates data based on a cohort group of first-time, full-time, post-secondary attendees who complete their program of study within 150% of the career major length.
-The 4-Year Average Student Right-to-Know Graduation/Completion Rate for the 2015 Cohort is 57%.
-The Overall Graduation Rate that was reported on College Navigator through the Winter 2018 Integrated Postsecondary Education Data System (IPEDS) report for the Fall 2015 Full Year Cohort is 52%.
-The Retention Rate for full-time students included in the Fall 2017 cohort is 66%.
-The Retention

-Rate for part-time students included in the Fall 2017 cohort is 57%.
+Federal regulations require that EOCTC disclose graduation and retention rates data based on a cohort group of first-time, full-time, post-secondary attendees who complete their program of study within 150% of the career major length.
+The 4-Year Average Student Right-to-Know Graduation/Completion Rate for the 2016 Cohort is 58%.
+The Overall Graduation Rate that was reported on College Navigator through the Winter 2019 Integrated Postsecondary Education Data System (IPEDS) report for the Fall 2016 Full Year Cohort is 68%.
+The Retention Rate for full-time students included in the Fall 2017 cohort is 81%.
+The Retention Rate for part-time students included in the Fall 2017 cohort is 57%.
 The Financial Aid Coordinator is responsible for calculating these statistics and disseminating them to current and prospective students.